pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_from_a_button/chapter.md

 # Running an Embedded Ansible Playbook Service on a VM from a Button

-In this example we’ll create a button on a VM that can be used to install an RPM package on the VM, via an Ansible playbook.
+In this example we’ll create a button on a VM that can be used to install an RPM package on the VM, via an Ansible playbook service.

 CloudForms 4.6 adds a new feature called **Button Type** to custom buttons.
 One of the available button types is **Ansible Playbook**, which allows an existing Ansible playbook service to be run on the object (VM, Host etc) displaying the button in the WebUI.

-This button type still calls the _/System/Request/Order\_Ansible\_Playbook_ instance to launch the playbook service, but it simplifies the process of creating the parameters that the _order\_ansible\_playbook_ method uses.
+The **Ansible Playbook** button type still calls the _/System/Request/Order\_Ansible\_Playbook_ instance to launch the playbook service, but it simplifies the process of creating the parameters that the _order\_ansible\_playbook_ method uses.
+It also has no separate button dialog; the service's dialog is used when a user orders the button.

-For this example a simple playbook is run that installs a package using the yum module onto the VM displaying the custom button.
+For this example a simple playbook will be run that installs a package using the `yum` module onto the VM displaying the custom button.

 ``` yaml
 ---